November 21, 2024

 |

+PRC-024-4 did close its final ballot round Sept.
+30, with industry stakeholders, voting by segment, casting 184 votes in favor of the standard, compared with 34 negative votes with comments, while 53 members of the ballot body either abstained or didn’t cast a vote.
 NERC weights its standards voting by segment participation so that industry segments with fewer voters will count less in the final tally.
-Therefore, the final segment-weighted value is 86.41 in favor, well over both the two-thirds majority needed for approval in normal cases and the 60% majority needed under the special circumstances approved by the board at its August meeting.
+Therefore, the final segment-weighted value is 86.41% in favor, well over both the two-thirds majority needed for approval.

 The board ordered NERC’s Standards Committee to convene a technical conference to receive input from industry and other ERO stakeholders on the ride-through standard in order to shape a version palatable to enough ballot body members to get across the finish line.
 At the conference, which was held Sept.
-4-5 in Washington, D.C., representatives from a range of industry segments — including NERC, original equipment manufacturers and utilities — discussed their issues with the proposed standard.
+4-5 in D.C., representatives from a range of industry segments — including NERC, original equipment manufacturers and utilities — discussed their issues with the proposed standard.
 (See NERC, Industry Discuss IBR Issues in Technical Conference.)

 After the conference, NERC revised the standard to address attendees’ concerns, including the clarity of the definition of “ride-through,” criteria for frequency ride-through performance and exemptions to ride-through criteria for equipment with hardware limits.
-These revisions were summarized in a memo on the project’s page on NERC’s website.

 • PRC-028-1 — Disturbance monitoring and reporting requirements for inverter-based resources.